-What are NP-complete Problems?
-A problem is said to be NP-Complete if it is as 'hard' as any problem in NP.

-- No polynomial time algorithm has yet been discovered for the NP-Complete problem. - However, it has not been proven that NO polynomial time algorithm can exist for an NP-Complete problem. - This problem was first posed by Cook in 1971. - The issue of, P=NP or P≠ NP is an open research problem - In 2002 a known NP-Complete problem was shown to have a polynomial time algorithm.
+- What are NP-complete Problems?
+A problem is said to be NP-Complete if it is as 'hard' as any problem in NP. - No polynomial time algorithm has yet been discovered for an NP-Complete problem. - However, it has not been proven that NO polynomial time algorithm can exist for an NP-Complete problem. - This problem was first posed by Cook in 1971. - The issue of, P=NP or P≠ NP is an open research problem